 Adding only plain water or some other liquid to the cooling system can be dangerous.
 Plain water and other liquids, can boil before the proper coolant mixture will.
 The coolant warning system is set for the proper coolant mixture.
-With plain water or the wrong mixture, the engine could get too hot but you would not get the (Continued)
+With plain water or the wrong mixture, the engine could get too hot but you would not get the overheat warning.

-overheat warning.
 The engine could catch fire and you or others could be burned.
 Use a 50/50 mixture of clean, drinkable water and DEX-COOL coolant.

-Use a 50/50 mixture of clean, drinkable water and DEX-COOL coolant.
-If using this mixture, nothing else needs to be added.
+Use a 50/50 mixture of clean drinkable water and DEX-COOL coolant.
 This mixture: